tokio-rs/website-next/content/tokio/tutorial/select.md

 a new call to `action()`.

 The other `select!` branch receives a message from the channel.
-If the message is even, then we are done looping.
+If the message is even, we are done looping.
 Otherwise, start the `select!` again.

 This is the first time we use `tokio::pin!`.
 We aren't going to get into the details of pinning yet.
-The thing to note is that, in order to `.await` a **reference**, the value being referenced must be pinned or implement `Unpin`.
+The thing to note is that, to `.await` a reference, the value being referenced must be pinned or implement `Unpin`.

 If we remove the `tokio::pin!` line and try to compile, we get the following
 error: